ericrkuo/paiku/README.md

 A good goal to aim for is the top rubric item from proposal grading:

 > Fully functional proof-of-concept is easy to use and review, and it clearly demonstrates a key element necessary for the overall project.

-### How to test and run the code: Haskell

-Replace this section with instructions to us for how to test and run your code.

-As it is currently set up, editing works best if you first `cd` into the `haskell` subdirectory and open VS Code on that directory (`code .`).
-There is a `Makefile` with some helpful aliases, but you can also just use `stack` as normal.

-Note: We expect to be able to test your code by running `stack test`.
-Included among your tests should be some that demonstrate the core functionality of your code.
-(We will be running `make haskell-eval` from the project root.)

-We should be able to further explore your code's functionality by running `stack ghci`, and you should instruct us on some interesting cases to try.

-If you include instructions different from these, be **absolutely sure** that they will work well for us in whatever environment we run your code and that they will be as easy to use as the instructions above!

 ### How to test and run the code: Prolog